lucasmaziero/LiquidCrystal_I2C/README.md

 ```
 ## License

-This component is licensed under the MIT license.
-See [License File](LICENSE)
-for more information.
+The content is licensed under the MIT license.
+See [License File](LICENSE) for more information.